TheChouzanOne/ExtendingAlga/Blog/bfs.md

-There is one problem.
+ADD THIS NOTE: There is one problem.
 What if the root node doesn't exist?
 The function will return `vertex 4` for example, even if `4` is not a node in the graph, which defeats the purpose of typesafe implementations.
 (MIGHT FIX IT JUST IN THE INITIAL FUNCTION BY GUARDING OR MONADING IT)